Watch the webinar now:

 • Supplier management: Closer cooperation and regular review of suppliers.

-• Transparency: Establishment of transparent supply chains for tracking products and materials.
+• Transparency: Establishment of transparent supply chain visibility for tracking products and materials.

 • Guideline: Practice-oriented implementation of the Supply Chain Act